jedevc/afnom-missing-semester/_2023/lec1_course-shell.md

 # Exercises

-All classes in this course are accompanied by a series of exercises.
+Most classes in this course are accompanied by a series of exercises.
 Some give you a specific task to do, while others are open-ended, like "try using X and Y programs".
 We highly encourage you to try them out.